Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

   ° Core weather data is acessible on mobile

-**• As a user, I want to be able to check the hourly weather for the current days weather.** :+1:
-:thumbsup:

-  ° Hourly weather data is availbe across all devices

 **• As a user, I want to be able to input my own location into an input field in order to get weather data for any desired location.** :+1:
 :thumbsup: